Houston Rockets @ Miami Heat Picks and Predictions - February 28th 2026

 | Defensive Rebounds | 0.7 | 0.7 |

-For a quick check, use live NBA odds to track updated numbers.
-A clean refresh can show the latest movement.
+For a quick scan, visit NBA odds to compare updated prices.
+A quick refresh can flag where the market is moving.

-100% purchase match for up to 100 in Onyx Cash Free Picks Houston Rockets at Miami Heat Picks, Predictions, and Betting Takeaways
+Spend $10 Get 200 in Bonus Picks Houston Rockets at Miami Heat Picks, Predictions, and Betting Takeaways

 - Game script (pace): Expect Miami Heat to press pace where it can, while Houston Rockets tries to steady the game into longer trips.
 That initial tempo picture often follows the total outcome.